 If you’re thinking about that shiny new boiler you recently bought, don’t panic – this won’t apply to you.
-The ban on gas – and other fossil fuel – boilers will only apply to houses built in 2023 and beyond.
+The ban on gas – and other fossil fuel – boilers will only apply to newly-built houses from the proposed date onwards.

 Although you’re safe from having to ditch your current gas boiler, this is one of the reasons why the announcement is attracting backlash.
 Much of the UK believe it makes more sense to improve the efficiency of existing homes, rather than focusing on homes-to-be.